offensive-packaging/documentation/llvm-defaults/index.md

-   --polly-parallel                                   - Generate thread parallel code (isl codegen only) --polly-parallel-force                             - Force generation of thread parallel code ignoring any cost model --polly-pattern-matching-based-opts                - Perform optimizations based on pattern matching --polly-pragma-based-opts                          - Apply user-directed transformation from metadata --polly-process-unprofitable                       - Process scops that are unlikely to benefit from Polly optimizations.
+   --polly-parallel                                   - Generate thread parallel code (isl codegen only) --polly-parallel-force                             - Force generation of thread parallel code ignoring any cost model --polly-pattern-matching-based-opts                - Perform optimizations based on pattern matching --polly-postopts                                   - Apply post-rescheduling optimizations such as tiling (requires -polly-reschedule)
+   --polly-pragma-based-opts                          - Apply user-directed transformation from metadata --polly-pragma-ignore-depcheck                     - Skip the dependency check for pragma-based transformations --polly-process-unprofitable                       - Process scops that are unlikely to benefit from Polly optimizations.
-   --polly-register-tiling                            - Enable register tiling --polly-report                                     - Print information about the activities of Polly --polly-show                                       - Highlight the code regions that will be optimized in a (CFG BBs and LLVM-IR instructions)
+   --polly-register-tiling                            - Enable register tiling --polly-report                                     - Print information about the activities of Polly --polly-reschedule                                 - Optimize SCoPs using ISL --polly-show                                       - Highlight the code regions that will be optimized in a (CFG BBs and LLVM-IR instructions)
    --polly-show-only                                  - Highlight the code regions that will be optimized in a (CFG only BBs) --polly-stmt-granularity=<value>                   - Algorithm to use for splitting basic blocks into multiple statements